xiaoleGun/KernelSU_Action/README_EN.md

 If your kernel Kprobes is working properly, changing this to "true" will automatically add the parameter to defconfig.

+### Need DTBO

+If your kernel also needs to be flashed with DTBO image, set it to true.

 ### Make boot image
 > Merge from build_boot_image.yml